maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 }
 ```

+> [!note]
-> **Note**: The `FeedMessage`, `FeedEntity`, and other GTFS-realtime classes come from the `gtfs-realtime-bindings` library we included in our Maven dependencies.
+> The `FeedMessage`, `FeedEntity`, and other GTFS-realtime classes come from the `gtfs-realtime-bindings` library we included in our Maven dependencies.
 These classes are generated from the GTFS-realtime protocol buffer definition and provide a Java API for accessing the protobuf data.
 >
 > **Key Sections Explained**:
 >